 Originally Published on 26.04.2020

 To me, there is nothing more dangerous than writer’s block.
 It’s wild because I know so many writers who just don’t believe in it.
 They have never experienced writer’s block before and deny its existence – or, they did, until now.
-As a country, as a world, we are experiencing a lot of anxiety and fear and trauma, but for many people, this has been their every day for a long time.
-People suffering from long term mental health problems have been facing these issues for long periods of time.
+As a country, as a world, we are experiencing a lot of anxiety and fear and trauma, but for many people, this has been their everyday for a long time.
+People suffering from long-term mental health problems have been facing these issues for long periods of time.
 I have a slew of disorders and being able to keep them under control has been hard.
-I’ve had several bad flare-ups and old habits are starting to creep back up on me.
+I’ve had several bad flare-ups and old habits are creeping back up on me.
 It’s hard to focus on writing when this happens.
-It’s like I have all the words in my head but there is no tethering them down and when I somehow manage to, they all seem to be pulled into the wrong combination.
+It’s like I have all the words in my head, but there is no tethering them down and when I somehow manage to, they all seem to be pulled into the wrong combination.
 I find myself in limbo.

 Ironically, I have always been a terrible communicator.
 Ever since I was a child, I always really struggled to articulate my thoughts and feelings.
-I was terrible at English and Art at school – subjects I wanted to excel at.
-I did lots of music and performance but I found myself at the mercy of only expressing what someone else had written down.
-I hated that because I wanted to use my own voice.
-There was a lot of frustration in the years that followed because I was ‘slower’ than other kids.
-I was having to relearn a lot of basics to get myself to a level of competence alone and now, I am back there.
+At school, I was terrible at English and Art, which were subjects I wanted to excel at.
+I did lots of music and performance, but I found myself at the mercy of only expressing what someone else had written for me.
+I hated that because I wanted to use my voice.
+There was a lot of frustration in the years that followed because I was slower than other kids.
+I was having to relearn a lot of basics to get myself to a level of competence alone, and now I am back there.
 I am back in that space of feeling like there is no way to describe things I am thinking or feeling.

-If you are experiencing a block, take a day to clear your head, and if it takes more then so be it.
-It’s very painful but sometimes you just have to ride it out.
-If you are experiencing this, I find the best thing to do is free-write because it’s the kind of writing that doesn’t have to make sense.
-Stare down the blank page and when you are ready, spill all the chaos from your head onto your it.
+If you are experiencing a block, take a day to clear your head, and if it takes more, then so be it.
+It’s very painful, but sometimes you just have to ride it out.
+If you are experiencing this, I find the best thing to do is free-write because it’s the writing that doesn’t have to make sense.
+Stare down the blank page and when you are ready, spill all the chaos from your head onto it.
 Let the chaos out because you can’t keep it in.
 Accept it, confront it, and then expel it.